Launch Window/Lift Off Time

 The RD-191’s specific impulse (ISP) is 311 seconds.
 Its burn time on the side boosters is 214 seconds.

-The first stage consists of one URM-1 core.
+The second stage consists of one URM-1 core.
 It naturally has a single RD-191 engine as with the side boosters.
 This is throttled down to only 30% of full thrust after lift-off.

 Again, the propellant is kerosene and liquid oxygen.
 The engine of course has the same efficiency (ISP) of 311 seconds.
 Due to different propellant tank size, however, the burn time is increased to 325 seconds.